20

 – user147263

-Jan 1, 2015 at 15:55
+Commented Jan 1, 2015 at 15:55

 • $\begingroup$ @quid I agree that voting on this post might be unclear (some user might use voting to indicate whether they consider such discussion useful, some users might voting as indication of whether they agree with the idea of top level tags).
-But there's not much to be done about it - voting is different on meta and both on main and on meta people are going to upvote/downvote for various reasons. $\endgroup$ Jan 1, 2015 at 16:26
+But there's not much to be done about it - voting is different on meta and both on main and on meta people are going to upvote/downvote for various reasons. $\endgroup$ Commented Jan 1, 2015 at 16:26

 • $\begingroup$ Would it be useful to have a "meta meta" question about the tag system as it enters a new phase of maturity?
 We have questions like this one, and also about tags which reflect the level of mathematical sophistication.
 Or is the evolutionary model the best?
 For example, should every post ideally have at least three tags - one being of this kind, indicating a general area; the second being elementary, first degree, postgraduate; the third a specific subject designation.
-And how would this relate to the tag badges. $\endgroup$ Jan 4, 2015 at 22:03
+And how would this relate to the tag badges. $\endgroup$ Commented Jan 4, 2015 at 22:03

-• $\begingroup$ This older posts are a bit related: Should MathOverflow tag prefixes be used? $\endgroup$ Apr 10, 2019 at 12:08
+• $\begingroup$ This older posts are a bit related: Should MathOverflow tag prefixes be used? $\endgroup$ Commented Apr 10, 2019 at 12:08

 1 Answer 1